dansmyers/IntroToCS/Activities/1-Calculations.md

 One kilogram is equal to 2.20462 pounds.

 The largest cocaine bust in American history occurred in [2019 at the Philadelphia Packer Marine Terminal](https://en.wikipedia.org/wiki/2019_Philadelphia_Packer_Marine_Terminal_cocaine_seizure).
 Customs officials seized 39,525 pounds of cocaine with an estimated street value of more than $1.3 billion.
-How many kilograms of cocaine is that?
+How many kilograms is that?

 Tip:

 - Code the number of pounds as `39525`.
 Python doesn't want commas in large numbers.
+- You have a number of pounds and want to convert to kilos, so you need to *divide* by 2.20462.

+Always sanity-check your output and verify that it seems reasonable.
+If you convert pounds to kilos, but get a number more than twice as large, you know that you did something wrong.